-Adverse Reactions in HCV/HIV-1 Co-infected Subjects
+Adverse Reactions in Subjects with Chronic HCV Infection Co-Infected with HIV-1

 The safety of MAVYRET in subjects with HIV-1 co-infection with genotypes 1, 2, 3, 4 or 6 chronic HCV infection without cirrhosis or with compensated cirrhosis (Child-Pugh A) was assessed in 153 adults (EXPEDITION-2) who received MAVYRET for 8 or 12 weeks.
 Thirty-three subjects with HIV-1 coinfection also received 8 or 12 weeks of therapy in ENDURANCE-1.